Astronomical Clock, Česko - Things to Do in Astronomical Clock

 Top Things to Do in Astronomical Clock

-Booking Tip: The show is free and occurs every hour from 9 AM to 11 PM.
-Best viewing times are early morning or late evening when crowds are smaller.
-Consider booking a guided tour (€15-25) that includes historical context and access to the clock tower for panoramic city views.
+Booking Tip: The show is free to watch from Old Town Square, but arrive 10-15 minutes early to secure a good viewing position.
+For the best experience, consider booking a guided tour (€15-25) that includes historical context and access to the clock tower interior for panoramic city views.

-Walk across this iconic 14th-century stone bridge adorned with 30 baroque statues of saints, connecting Old Town with Lesser Town.
-The bridge offers stunning views of Prague Castle and the city's spires while providing encounters with street artists, musicians, and local vendors.
-The bridge is particularly magical at sunrise and sunset when the light creates perfect photography conditions.
+Walk across Prague's most famous bridge, adorned with 30 baroque statues and offering spectacular views of the castle and river.
+Built in the 14th century, this pedestrian-only bridge connects Old Town with Lesser Town and is lined with street artists, musicians, and vendors.
+The bridge is particularly magical at sunrise and sunset when the lighting creates perfect photo opportunities.

 Getting There